Learning Outcomes

 Exam Warning

 Errors in service can invalidate the claim or miss the limitation deadline.
-Always advise clients to act promptly and double-check addresses and time limits before submitting documents to the court.
+Always act promptly, evidence reasonable steps to locate a defendant, and double‑check addresses and time limits before serving.
+If in doubt, consider an application for an extension under CPR 7.6 in good time, or alternative service under CPR 6.15.

 Serving Particulars of Claim Separately